GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/monitoring-alerting/README.md

-# Spanner Migration Tool Monitoring Dashboard - Terraform Module
+# Live Migration Monitoring Dashboard - Terraform Module

-This Terraform module creates a Google Cloud Monitoring dashboard to visualize key metrics related to the Spanner Migration Tool, including Cloud Storage, Pub/Sub, Dataflow, Spanner, and Datastream statistics.
+This Terraform module creates a Google Cloud Monitoring dashboard to visualize key metrics related to the Live migration template(s), including Cloud Storage, Pub/Sub, Dataflow, Spanner, and Datastream statistics.
 It includes log-based metrics and alert policies to monitor error thresholds, conversion errors, DLQ object counts, and throttling in various GCP services, ensuring a comprehensive view of the migration process.

 ## Overview
 The Terraform configuration is organized into two main folders: main/ and modules/.
-The `main/` folder contains the core configuration files, including `main.tf`, where the infrastructure resources are defined, and module calls are made. `input.tfvars` holds values for the variables defined in `variables.tf`, which are used throughout the configuration.
+The `main/` folder contains the core configuration files, including `main.tf`, where the infrastructure resources are defined, and module calls are made. `terraform_simple.tfvars`  and `terraform.tfvars` holds values for the variables defined in `variables.tf`, which are used throughout the configuration.
 The `provider.tf` file sets up the Google Cloud provider with necessary credentials and project details.

 The `modules/` folder houses reusable Terraform modules.
-The `modules/dashboard` folder defines the Monitoring Dashboard resources, specifying how to visualize key metrics from various services used by spanner migration tool like Spanner, Dataflow, Pub/Sub, and Cloud Storage.
+The `modules/dashboard` folder defines the Monitoring Dashboard resources, specifying how to visualize key metrics from various services used by the Live migration template(s) like Spanner, Dataflow, Pub/Sub, and Cloud Storage.
 The `modules/alerting` folder contains alert policies for various Google Cloud resources, with separate files for Google Cloud Storage, Pub/Sub, and Dataflow alerting.
 Finally, the `modules/notification_channels` folder configures the notification channels (email, SMS, etc.) that will be used to alert users when a condition is met.

 ## Requirements
 * **Terraform:** Install Terraform on your local machine with version 0.13 or later